balanced/www.balancedpayments.com/contents/account-reconciliation.md

   - title: Implementing orders
     body: "Using orders is simple: just specify the merchant and create an order for this merchant."
     name: api

+contactUs: |
+  If you have any questions, send an email to <a mailto="orders+support@balancedpayments.com">orders+support@balancedpayments.com</a>

+tryTheDashboard:
+  body: Solve your payments problem today.
+  button: Get started

 ---